 You can save and fix a fender bender through the following tips:

 Do Partial Repairs

-You may decide to only make the repairs that are necessary to your vehicle.
+You may decide to only make the repairs that are necessary for your vehicle.
 This is especially the case if your car has modifications.
-Partial repairs will depend on the nature of the accident, how much you want to save and how you plan on using your car.
+Partial repairs will depend on:

 Get a Cheap Shop